notlongfen/Swap/README.md

 1. Install a wallet browser extension
 2. Add a new manual/local network to your wallet local chain using `http://localhost:8545` for your RPC URL and `1337` for your chain ID, and `ETH` for your currency.
 3. Import your selected wallet using your private key (e.g. `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80` from Foundry's example wallets)
+4. Import the wallet for platform fee recipient using the private key shown in anvil terminal output. (optional)

 ### Start the web interface